The 2023/2024 Christian Education catalog is here!

-The goal of Christian Education at St. Mark’s is to provide a variety of open-hearted, innovative, functional, and creative educational approaches that connect us through our stories and experiences to each other and to the people who came before us, with the understanding that we (people of all ages and stages) are involved at many levels in a search for meaning, relevance, and community.
-We look to parish members for their invaluable input, their willingness to volunteer, their responses to surveys regarding the Sunday School program and adult classes, and their amazing support and encouragement throughout the year.
+Our understanding is that as people of all ages and stages, we are involved at many levels in a search for meaning, relevance, and community.
+We look to parish members for their invaluable input, their willingness to volunteer, and their amazing support and encouragement throughout the year.
 Our thanks to all of you!

 Our program hopes to spark your interest in spiritual growth and renewed belonging to the St. Mark’s community.
 Our hope is that each of you says “yes” to a class that meets you where you are on your journey.

 If you would like to teach a class and haven’t yet submitted your idea, please send a short blurb to our Co-Directors, Greg Niblett at Greg.Niblett@mtctrains.com, and Annabelle Swift at email@example.com describing your course and including your preferred dates and time for the class as well as the leader/leaders who will guide your course.

 Throughout the year, we will continue to provide pop-up classes—classes that are formulated after the publication of the Christian Ed catalog.
 If you want to design and teach a pop-up class, please submit your ideas to Greg Niblett at Greg.Niblett@mtctrains.com and Annabelle Swift at firstname.lastname@example.org.
 Once approved for content and timing, these classes will be announced to the parish.